Participants have the option of taking a two-day short-course bundle at discounted costs.

 Applied Powder Rheology

-Abhi Shetty, Anaton Paar
+Abhi Shetty, Anton Paar

 James Eickhoff Jr., Anton Paar